sammwyy/awesome-twitch/README.md

 - [chat.vote](https://chat.vote/) Create polls and raffles for the chat, let your viewers vote or make suggestions.

+## OBS Plugins

+Software to start streaming

+- [SELive](https://streamelements.com/selive) StreamElements integration for OBS.
+- [StreamFX](https://obsproject.com/forum/resources/streamfx-for-obs%C2%AE-studio.578/) Plugin that adds new sources, filters, effects and transitions to the OBS.
+- [Tuna](https://obsproject.com/forum/resources/tuna.843/) Show information of the current song playing in your stream

 ### Widgets

 Browser widgets for OBS to add more functionality to your stream.

 - [Show Emote](show-emote.sammwy.com) Allow your viewers to display emotes from chat using !showemote
+- [SoundAlerts](https://soundalerts.com/) Allow your viewers to play sounds in your stream with bits.
 - [StreamElements](https://streamelements.com/) Varied widget service (Chatbox, donation alert, goals)
 - [Streamlabs](https://streamlabs.com/es-es/cloudbot) Varied widget service (Chatbox, donation alert, goals)